U02A9

 Connect a scan tool and record all stored DTCs before clearing anything.

-Check for power and ground at the BSCM connector using a digital multimeter.
+Check for power and ground at the affected module connector with a digital multimeter.

-Inspect CAN bus wiring between the ECM and BSCM for damage, corrosion, or chafing.
+Inspect CAN bus wiring to the module for damage, corrosion, or chafing.

-Measure CAN bus resistance between the CAN-H and CAN-L lines with the ignition off (expect approximately 60 ohms on a properly terminated two-node segment).
+Measure CAN bus resistance between CAN-H and CAN-L with the ignition off, expecting roughly 60 ohms on a properly terminated segment.

-Use a scan tool network test or oscilloscope to verify live CAN bus communication.
+Use a network test or oscilloscope to verify live CAN bus communication.

-Replace or reprogram the BSCM only after all wiring and power supply checks are confirmed good.
+Replace or reprogram the module only after all wiring and power supply checks are confirmed good.

 Related network codes